ChinSekYi/OpenAYEye/server/README.md

 # Dashboard Backend
-To serve the flask app after the front end has been built, you need to build the react app in `./dashboard`.
+To serve the app after the front end has been built, you need to build the react app in `./dashboard`.
 ## Build React app
 To build the react dashboard, run